neumeist/neumeist.github.io/_pages/cv.md

 Responsible for coordinating all reconstruction software development within CMS and organizing software releases.
 * Member and chair of various CMS Analysis Review Committees
+* Member of the Organization Committee for the Fast Machine Learning For Science Conference at Purdue University (October 15-18, 2024)
 * Chair of the Organization Committee for the US CMS Computing workshop at Purdue University (April 11–12, 2008)
 * Chair of the Organization Committee for the CMS Endcap Muon workshop at Purdue University (October 6–7, 2006)
 * Member of the CMS Physics Reconstruction and Selection editorial board (2004 – 2006)
+* Member of the Editorial Board (Editor) of International Journal of Modern Physics A (2024 - present)
+* Member of the Editorial Board (Editor) of Modern Physics Letters A (2024 - present)
 * Worldwide LHC Computing Grid (WLCG) collaboration board member (2006 – 2011)
 * Frequent reviewer of Nuclear Instruments and Methods in Physics Research
 * Frequent reviewer of IEEE Transactions on Nuclear Science